Followers

 Ignominy

-Regardless of the wisdom of St. Clair’s successful retreat, which diverted and slowed the British, split their army, extended their supply lines, and kept a valuable field force from being captured, St. Clair was condemned from all sides, especially by those who favored General Horatio Gates over Washington as commander in chief.
-Although the valuable 2,500 men he managed to save formed the core of Gates's forces at Saratoga that ultimately defeated the British, St. Clair was stripped of all command.
+Despite the wisdom of St. Clair’s successful retreat, which diverted and slowed the British, split their army, extended their supply lines, and prevented a valuable field force from being captured, he was condemned from all sides, especially by those who favored General Horatio Gates over Washington as commander in chief.
+Although the 2,500 men he managed to save formed the core of Gates's forces at Saratoga, which ultimately defeated the British, St. Clair was stripped of all command.

 General Horatio Gates

-Yet General Washington continued to support him and recalled him to the main army, where he stayed at the commander-in-chief’s side and served as an aide at the Battle of Brandywine in September 1777.
+Yet General Washington continued to support him and recalled him to the main army, where he remained at the commander-in-chief’s side and served as an aide at the Battle of Brandywine in September 1777.
 At St. Clair's request, a court-martial was held in 1778.
 St. Clair was acquitted, “with the highest honor, of the charges against him.”
-But any hope of battlefield command was over.
+But any hope of battlefield command was lost.

 Selfless Service